Nick Simmons (wrestler)

-Nick Simmons (born October 25, 1982) of Clear Lake, Texas is a retired American wrestler, who represented the United States at the 2011 World Wrestling Championships.
+Nick Simmons (born October 25, 1982) is an American former wrestler, who represented the United States at the 2011 World Wrestling Championships.
 Simmons was known as the "East Lansing Strangler" for his ability to pin at a high rate, partially due to his above-average height for a wrestler at his weight.

 High school

 Simmons attended Williamston High School in Williamston, Michigan from 1998 to 2001.
 Simmons was one of the most successful high school wrestlers in Michigan history, finishing his prep career 211-0 with 178 pins, including 54 consecutive pins in his sophomore year.
+His performance in 1999 earned him the Junior Schalles Award for top high school pinner.
 Williamston also won team state championships in Simmons' sophomore and junior years.

 College

 At Michigan State University, Simmons was a four-time NCAA All-American and three-time Big Ten Champion.
 At the NCAA Tournament he finishing third in 2007, fourth in both 2006 & 2005, and seventh in 2003.
 Simmons was second All-time in wins at Michigan State, with 138 wins, and first All-time in pins, with 46.